ePages-de/epages-devportal/_posts/2020/2020-05-15-constraints-and-freedom-writing-perfect-program.md

 about_authors: ["akhasanov"]
 ---

-## Once upon a time
-My professor once told my group it is not possible to write a perfect computer program.
+Once upon a time, my professor told my group it is not possible to write a perfect computer program.
 Right after saying that he corrected himself, specifying that the program has to have some kind of input.

-Wanting to prove our professor wrong, we suggested the program that merely takes an input of two numbers and returns their sum.
+Wanting to prove our professor wrong, we suggested a program that merely takes an input of two numbers and returns their sum.
 To make it easier to follow the events later, I will provide an example code in Java.

 ```java